-Now they have Ben Roethlisberger back.
+And now they have Ben Roethlisberger back.
 In retrospect, resting him and other players was a safe move.
-Pittsburgh would have needed the Miami Dolphins to defeat the Buffalo Bills in order to make its game against Cleveland relevant.
+Pittsburgh would have needed the Miami Dolphins to defeat the Buffalo Bills to make its game against Cleveland relevant.
 Buffalo prevailed 56-26.

 Roethlisberger and the receiving corps headed by Diontae Johnson led the Steelers back from the brink in Week 16 against the Colts.
 The Steelers trailed 24-7 and looked anemic until Johnson made a terrific touchdown catch, launching the comeback.
 The Steelers made it all the way, prevailing 28-24.

 In the last two weeks, they have had a confidence-building win and a loss that felt like one.

 The Steelers offense has turned the corner, at least to be ready for one game.

 Johnson remains the most reliable receiver and could be played heavily in yardage and scoring props.